 - 19.1.
-Lent Rise believes that all children have a right to attend school and learn in a safe environment free from harm by both adults and other pupils.
-We recognise that some safeguarding concerns can occur via peer on peer abuse. - 19.2.
-All staff operate a zero-tolerance policy to peer on peer abuse and will not pass off incidents as 'banter' or 'just growing up'. - 19.3.
-All staff recognise that peer on peer issues may include, but may not be limited to: - Bullying (including cyber bullying) - Racial abuse - Physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm - Sexual violence and sexual harassment - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Abuse related to sexual orientation or identity - > Sending nude or semi-nude images (consensual & non-consensual) - Upskirting and initiation/hazing type violence and rituals - Emotional abuse - > Abuse within intimate partner relationships - 19.4.
+Lent Rise School believes that all children have a right to attend school and learn in a safe environment free from harm by both adults and other pupils.
+We recognise that some safeguarding concerns can occur via child on child abuse. - 19.2.
+All staff operate a zero-tolerance policy to child on child abuse and will not pass off incidents as 'banter' or 'just growing up'. - 19.3.
+All staff recognise that child on child issues may include, but may not be limited to: - Bullying (including cyber bullying) - Racial abuse

+- Physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm - > Sexual violence and sexual harassment - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party (Harmful sexual behaviour HSB) - > Abuse related to sexual orientation or identity - > Sending nude or semi-nude images (consensual & non-consensual) - Upskirting and initiation/hazing type violence and rituals - Emotional abuse - > Abuse within intimate partner relationships - 19.4.
 All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.

-- 19.5.
-The following will be considered when dealing with incidents: - Whether there is a large difference in power between the victim and perpetrator i.e. size, age, ability, perceived social status or vulnerabilities, including SEND, CP/CIN or CLA - Whether the perpetrator has previously tried to harm or intimidate pupils - Any concerns about the intentions of the alleged perpetrator - 19.6.
-In order to minimise the risk of peer on peer abuse taking place, school must: - Deliver RE/RSE/PSHE to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like - Ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them - Have systems in place for any pupil to be able to voice concerns - Develop robust risk assessments if appropriate - Refer to any other relevant policies when dealing with incidents, such as the Behaviour Policy and/or the Anti-Bullying Policy - 19.7.
+Incidents of child on child abuse must be reported to the DSL, who will refer to the appropriate agencies as required. - 19.5.
+The following will be considered when dealing with incidents: - Whether there is a large difference in power between the victim and perpetrator i.e. size, age, ability, perceived social status or vulnerabilities, including SEND, CP/CIN or CLA - Whether the perpetrator has previously tried to harm or intimidate pupils - Any concerns about the intentions of the alleged perpetrator - How to best support and protect the victim and alleged perpetrator as well as any other children who may have been involved or impacted. - Risk assessments and safety planning will be created in conjunction with external professionals. - 19.6.
+In order to minimise the risk of child on child abuse taking place, as a school we must: - Deliver RE/RSE/PSHE to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like - Ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them - Have systems in place for any pupil to be able to voice concerns - Develop robust risk assessments if appropriate - Refer to any other relevant policies when dealing with incidents, such as the Behaviour Policy and/or the Anti-Bullying Policy. - 19.7.
 We recognise that 'Upskirting' involves taking a photograph under an individual's clothing without their knowledge.
 We understand that it causes the victim distress and humiliation and that any gender can be a victim.
 Staff recognise that 'Upskirting' is a criminal offence and must promptly report any such incidents to the Headteacher, DSL or most senior member of staff. - 19.8.
-Reference will be made to the following government guidance and part 5 of the Keeping Children Safe in Education, Sept 2021 to ensure that all staff have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.
-Sexual violence and sexual harassment between children in schools and colleges (publishing.service.gov.uk)
+Reference will be made to the following government guidance and part 5 of the Keeping Children Safe in Education 2022 to ensure that all staff have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.
+The school ensure that they keep up with current legislation and practice referring to trusted advisors such as BSCP, NSPCC and Ofsted guidance.